• Skip to primary navigation

 (This recipe for Cadbury Creme Egg Ice Cream was originally published in March 2012, but was updated with new photos and content in 2020.)

 Dear Easter Candy, Thank you for being the very best of all the holiday candies.
 I mean, let's face it; there really is no holiday that comes close in terms of manufactured sweet treats.
 Christmas candy canes ain't got nothing on you.
 Valentine's Day conversation hearts?
-Meh, they're cute and all, but I could do without.
+Meh, no thanks.

 You would think Halloween would have the best candy of all; after all, it's an entire holiday based around candy.
 But besides candy corn (which is likely to make you ill the second you eat one too many, which is every single time), Halloween candy is really just your typical every day candy.